drhsqlite/fossil-mirror/www/json-api/api-auth.md

 ticket info.

-Cookie-aware clients should send the login-generated cookie with each request, in which case they do not need explicitly include the auth token in the JSON envelope/GET arguments.
+Cookie-aware clients should send the login-generated cookie with each request, in which case they do not need explicitly include the `authToken` in the JSON envelope/GET arguments.
+If submitted, the `authToken` is used, otherwise the cookie, if set, is used.
 Note that fossil uses a project-dependent cookie name in order to help thwart attacks, so there is no simple mapping of cookie *name* to auth token.
 That said, the cookie's *value* is also the auth token's value.

+> Special case: when accessing fossil over a local server instance which was started with the `--localauth` flag, the `authToken` is ignored (neither validated nor used for any form of authentication).

 <a id="login-anonymous"></a>
 ## Anonymous User Logins